 Thomas ran off, intent on making his fortune.
 The girl returned with Thomas' son, but she was ill and died soon after.
 The grandfather raised the boy as his son.
 When the boy became a man, he learned the truth and went in search of his father in America.
 One day, the son told his story to a mill foreman.
 That man, named Hervey Gridley, said, “I've heard your story before, and I think I know your father.
 He's a wealthy man.”
 The father and son were reunited.

 But it turns out that the story didn't happen in Edinburgh.
 It happened in Norwich, Connecticut; by coincidence, or by fate, the city to which I moved several years ago.
 And it wasn't Thomas Morrison's father who was the merchant.
-He was a poor laborer, like his three brothers, living with his widowed mother.
+Thomas was a poor laborer, like his three brothers, living with his widowed mother.

 It was Frances Victory Cox who came from wealth and status – or at least from a family that was chasing it.